fthomas/refined/README.md

 It even stole its name!
 Another Scala library that provides type-level validations is [bond][bond].

+## Disambiguation

+Unfortunately the term "refinement" has already a well-defined meaning in Scala which differs from how it is used in this library.
+See [Chapter 3, Types][spec-03-types] of the Scala Language Specification for details.
+In short, a refinement in the Scala sense is any pair of curly braces `{...}` that appear in a type position.

 ## License

 *refined* is licensed under the MIT license, available at http://opensource.org/licenses/MIT